Very few men look good in tight pants

 I learned to read from the Alice and Jerry books.
 They were pre-war, British, and used a peculiar vernacular.
 Alice and Jerry did double duty in the war effort for first graders, since paper was rationed and, by buying the used books, our school system was supporting our allies.
 Dooryard.
 I recall dooryard was what Alice and Jerry (and Baby Sally, even though she had not yet learned to talk for the purposes of the reading primer.
 Alice and Jerry spoke for her.) called their back yard.
 The dooryard.
 Alternately, it was the front yard where beautiful English flowers — hollyhocks and wisteria — bloomed.
 It was an English yard.
 We had no dooryards in Wisconsin.
 Instead of hollyhocks and wisteria, we had lettuce, cabbage and carrots in our Victory Garden.

 My mother’s eyes were clouded — with wonder at God’s creation, I thought as a child.
 Actually she had been nipping at the kitchen vermouth.
 Science was constantly improving our lives.
-Television and the atomic bomb were just over the horizon, but we had yellow margarine in Color-Qwik Bags right now.
+Television was just over the horizon, but we had yellow margarine in Color-Qwik Bags right now.
 These bags were a transparent low density polyethylene that arrived on the home front near the war’s end.
 The government had experimented with the plastic for sealing rations for front line troops.
 No one died directly from food poisoning, so the bags were deemed acceptable for civilian use.
 The GIs preferred Spam and dry stuff.
 We now had wet stuff in a bag.
 Neat!
 Mom stirred in coloring in a stoneware crock until the Arrival of The New Plastic.
 Now it was the kids’ job to pop an orange colored capsule embedded in the wrapper and knead the lardy goo into a presentable condition.
 While it was more fun than mud pies, kids eventually got bored.
 This was something we were supposed to do.
 There were usually orange tiger stripes in the butter dish.

 Yellow margarine was forbidden; butter was yellow and butter was rationed.
 After the war, Wisconsin maintained its ban on yellow margarine to keep up dairy sales.
 The state police maintained a checkpoint on Highway 41 at the Illinois line to nab violators with a case or two in the trunk of the family car.